rsanchezmo/jaxer/README.md

 Install your desired Jax version (more info at https://jax.readthedocs.io/en/latest/installation.html).
 You must notice that jax only provides 2 distributions with cuda (12.3 and 11.8).
 As this repo also depends on torch, you could install torch in cpu and jax in gpu, torch is only used for the dataloaders.
-However, I decided to better install torch 11.8 and jax 11.8.
+However, I decided to better install torch+cuda11.8 and jax+cuda11.8.
 For example, if already installed CUDA 11.8 on Linux (make sure to have exported to PATH your CUDA version):

   ```bash